elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the current routine is nil, abort with "I don't know what you're trying to pull here._" and the rider; exit.`
+`If the current routine is nil, abort with "I don't know what you're trying to pull here." and the rider; exit.`

 `Move the rider (compiler rules).`